lutaii/games/ping-pong-raylib/README.md

 # Setting up raylib for ping-pong-raylib

-This guide will walk you through setting up the raylib library for use in your project named "ping-pong-raylib".
+This guide will walk you through setting up the raylib library.

 ## Step 1: Clone raylib repository